Positions Available as of 01/30/25:

 General description of the position

-A CTECS HVAC instructor is responsible for planning, conducting and assessing instructional activities – to include safety, proper use of tools, math, and all equipment and components related to the HVAC trade.
+A CTECS Electrical instructor is responsible for planning, conducting and assessing instructional activities – to include safety, proper use of tools, math, and all equipment and components related to the Electrical trade.
 In addition, the instructor must maintain educational records; inventory and tool control logs; track achievement of desired program outcomes by coordinating and administering tests in accordance with accepted reporting procedures; developing alternative instruction for individualized and independent study.
-In addition the CTECS HVAC instructor is responsible for educating students on theoretical and performance-based topics related to all aspects of the HVAC and related fields.
-The CTECS HVAC Program instructor instructs students in the ability to apply technical knowledge and skills to install, operate, maintain, and repair components and control circuits for heating, ventilation, air conditioning and refrigeration equipment, plus theory needed to do wiring, testing and repairing on furnaces, compressors, controls, burners and motors; acquire basic background in sheet metal development, drafting, shop basic equipment, metal and fiberglass fabrication of ductwork, warm air heating and ventilation principles and design, field installation of duct systems and mechanical equipment, blueprint interpretation, oxygen-acetylene welding and electric arc welding; and acquire technical knowledge and mechanical skills to install equipment and piping in a residential central air conditioning system.
-This includes items such as cycle, calculating cooling loads, using testing and air balancing instruments, wiring, servicing, and repairing of heating and cooling equipment.
-The program is designed to meet the related instruction requirements of an S-2 unlimited heating and cooling apprenticeship.
-Those skills deemed essential to this course form a cluster of usable skills and technical knowledge much needed in today’s heating and cooling market.
+The CTECS Electrical instructor is responsible for educating students on theoretical and performance-based topics related to Residential, Commercial and Industrial Electrical.
+The CTECS Electrical Program instructor instructs students in the ability to apply technical knowledge and skills to install, operate, maintain, and repair electric apparatus and systems such as residential, commercial, and industrial electric-power, and DC and AC motors, controls and electrical distribution panels.
+Low voltage wiring including CAT 6 is taught and practiced, along with instruction and use of test equipment.
+The instructor will instruct the student/s on the safe use of the hand/portable tools and materials of the trade; proper use of materials, theory for planning, layout, fabrication, and integration of electrical installation; theory for DC, AC and poly-Phase current transformers, transmission and their application, control and protective devices; safe use of ladders, staging, and scaffolds and national, state and local standards and codes including state licensing requirements.
+The program is designed to meet the related instruction requirements of an E-2 unlimited electrical apprenticeship.
+Those skills deemed essential to this course form a cluster of usable skills and technical knowledge much needed in today’s electrical market.

 Qualifications required, (e.g., education, degrees, certification, licensing, skills, knowledge, abilities, specialized training)

-• An S-1 HVAC contractor’s license issued by the State of Connecticut Department of Consumer Protection is required at time of application.
+• An E-1 electrical contractor’s license issued by the State of Connecticut Department of Consumer Protection is required at time of application.

-• Minimum of eight (8) years of relevant, varied, hands-on HVAC experience.
+• Minimum of eight (8) years of relevant, varied, hands-on Electrical experience.

-• Incumbents in this class must meet the State Board of Education Occupational Subject Endorsement #090 in HVAC requirements to receive initial educator certificate to teach Vocational Education.
+• Incumbents in this class must meet the State Board of Education Occupational Subject Endorsement #090 in Electrical requirements to receive an initial educator certificate to teach Vocational Education.

-• Experience must encompass all areas specified in the program description in order to effectively teach the approved HVAC curriculum.
-For a detailed explanation, please reference the HVAC Program Description.
+• Experience must encompass all areas specified in the program description in order to effectively teach the approved electrical curriculum.
+For a detailed explanation, please reference the Electrical Program Description.

 • Combined experience cannot be counted to obtain multiple endorsements.
 Requirement is eight years for each subject area endorsement.